HomeGuidesBusiness Tax in Germany — Complete Corporate Taxation Guide 2026

 How does the German Gewerbesteuer (trade tax) work?

-Is VAT (Umsatzsteuer) a cost for German companies?
+Is VAT (Umsatzsteuer) a real cost for German companies?

-For most B2B companies, no. VAT at 19% is charged to customers and recoverable as Vorsteuer (input tax deduction) on purchases.
+For most B2B companies, no. VAT at 19% is charged to customers and fully recoverable as Vorsteuer (input tax) on purchases.
 Net cost is zero for VAT-registered businesses.
-VAT becomes a real cost only for businesses selling to end consumers (B2C) who cannot reclaim it.
+VAT becomes a real cost only for B2C businesses selling to end consumers who cannot reclaim it, and for businesses making exempt supplies (banking, insurance, healthcare) who cannot recover input VAT.

 What is the §8b KStG participation exemption?

-Under §8b(1) and §8b(2) KStG, dividends and capital gains received by a German corporate shareholder from a 10%+ stake in another company are 95% tax-exempt.
-This makes German holding structures highly efficient — a GmbH holding company receives group dividends at an effective rate of ~1.5%.
+Under §8b(1) and §8b(2) KStG, dividends and capital gains received by a German corporate shareholder from a ≥10% stake are 95% exempt from Körperschaftsteuer and Gewerbesteuer.
+Only 5% is taxable, resulting in ~1.5% effective tax.
+This makes German GmbH holding structures very efficient for receiving group dividends and selling subsidiary stakes.

 What is the German tax loss carryforward rule for corporations?

-German GmbHs can carry forward tax losses (Verlustvortrag) indefinitely under §10d EStG / §8 KStG.
-However, the Mindestbesteuerung (minimum taxation rule) limits the use of carried-forward losses to offsetting only up to €1 million plus 60% of taxable income above €1 million in any given year.
-A loss carryback is limited to 1 year and a maximum of €10 million.
+German GmbHs can carry forward losses (Verlustvortrag) indefinitely under §10d EStG / §8 KStG.
+However, the Mindestbesteuerung limits use of carried-forward losses to offsetting only €1 million plus 60% of taxable income above €1 million per year.
+Loss carryback is limited to 1 year and €10 million maximum.
+Ownership changes exceeding 50% can extinguish carried losses under §8c KStG.

 What is a Betriebsprüfung and how should a German company prepare?

-A Betriebsprüfung is a tax audit conducted by the Finanzamt.
-German companies with annual turnover above €750,000 can expect an audit roughly every 4 years.
-Auditors examine book-keeping (§238 HGB), transfer pricing, VAT compliance, and payroll taxes.
-Maintain complete digital records for at least 10 years (§147 AO).
-Having a Steuerberater prepare a Betriebsprüfungsakte (audit file) in advance significantly reduces risk.
+A Betriebsprüfung is a tax audit by the Finanzamt.
+Companies with turnover above €750,000 can expect an audit roughly every 4 years.
+Auditors examine bookkeeping (§238 HGB), transfer pricing (§1 AStG), VAT, and payroll taxes.
+All records must be retained for 10 years (§147 AO) in GoBD-compliant digital format.
+Having a Steuerberater prepare an audit file in advance significantly reduces risk.

-Are managing director salaries (Geschäftsführergehalt) tax-deductible for the GmbH?
+Are managing director salaries deductible for the GmbH?

-When must a German GmbH register for trade tax (Gewerbesteuer)?
+When must a German GmbH register for trade tax?

-What is the German mandatory e-invoicing requirement from 2025?
+What is Germany's mandatory e-invoicing requirement from 2025?

-From 1 January 2025, Germany introduced mandatory structured e-invoicing (elektronische Rechnung) for B2B transactions between German VAT-registered businesses under the new §14 UStG.
-An e-invoice must be in a structured machine-readable format (EN 16931 compliant: ZUGFeRD or XRechnung).
-Receiving e-invoices is mandatory from 1 January 2025.
-Sending e-invoices becomes mandatory for large companies from 2025, mid-sized from 2027, and all VAT-registered businesses from 2028.
+From 1 January 2025, structured e-invoicing is mandatory for B2B transactions between German VAT-registered businesses under §14 UStG.
+E-invoices must be in EN 16931-compliant structured format (ZUGFeRD or XRechnung).
+Receiving e-invoices: mandatory from 1 January 2025.
+Sending: mandatory for large companies from 2025, mid-sized from 2027, all VAT-registered businesses from 2028.

 Need professional help?